Computational-Plant-Science/plantit/README.md

 git clone git@github.com:Computational-Plant-Science/DIRT2_Webplatform.git
 ```

-## Development
+## Configure `plantit` for development

+To set up a `plantit` development environment, you'll need to:

+1. configure environment variables with `.env`; then
+2. bootstrap with `dev/bootstrap.sh`.

 ### Configure environment variables

-In a development environment, Docker will read environment variables in the following format from a file named `.env` in the `plantit` root directory:
+Docker reads environment variables in the following format from a file named `.env` in the `plantit` root directory:

 ```
 key=value